microsoft/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 - default slot for content

 *functions:*
-- update() - forces the anchored region to recalculate positioning.
+- updateAnchorOffset = (
+    horizontalOffsetDelta: number,
+    verticalOffsetDelta: number
+)

 *Events:*
-- loaded - the region and its contents have been added to the DOM and positioned
-- change - the positioning of the anchored region has changed
+- positionchange

+Enables developers to update the offset between the anchor and the region as it changes,  for example to promt layout recalculations as a result of scrolling so a scaling region tracks the viewport boundary.